 An individual is either appointed by an enrollee in writing or authorized under state or other applicable law to act on behalf of the enrollee in obtaining a coverage determination or in dealing with any of the levels of the drug appeals process, or in seeking reconsideration of the imposition of, or increase in, an LEP by a Part D plan.
-A valid representative has all of the rights and responsibilities of an enrollee in obtaining a coverage determination or in dealing with any of the levels of the drug appeals process, or in seeking reconsideration of the imposition of an LEP.
+A valid representative has all of the rights and responsibilities of an enrollee in obtaining a coverage determination or in dealing with any of the levels of the obtaining a coverage determination or in dealing with any of the rights and responsibilities of an enrollee in obtaining a coverage determination or in dealing with any of the levels of the drug appeals process, or in seeking reconsideration of the imposition of an LEP.